On the duality between contrastive and non-contrastive self-supervised learning

 \section{Influence of loss function design on optimization quality}

-As previosuly discussed, the introduction of VICReg-exp allows us to study the influence of the use of the LogSumExp operator in the repulsive force, and VICReg-ctr to study the difference between sample-contrastive and dimension-contrastive methods when comparing it to VICReg-exp.
-This enables use to quantify the impact of these design choices on the quality of the optimization process.
+As previously discussed, the introduction of VICReg-exp allows us to study the influence of the use of the LogSumExp operator in the repulsive force, and VICReg-ctr to study the difference between sample-contrastive and dimension-contrastive methods when comparing it to VICReg-exp.
+This enables us to quantify the impact of these design choices on the quality of the optimization process.

 While a perfect optimization of the aforementioned criteria would lead to embeddings with similar properties for the covariance and Gram matrix, one can wonder how well they are optimized in practice and whether design choices have a significant impact.
 To this effect we will look at the Gram and Covariance matrices after optimization, both on the embeddings to study the quality of the optimization process and on the representations to study the transferability of this process to the representations since they are used for downstream tasks.
 For the embeddings, we use the same normalization process as is used during training, and we center the representations to alleviate the fact that the last ReLU layer constrains them to the positive orthant.
 This centering on the representations is only done to make the visualization more interpretable.